-How to improve customer experience in a restaurant in 10 steps
+How to improve the guest experience in a restaurant in 12 steps

 A smiling server in a restaurant serves drinks to a happy group of friends